fractal-analytics-platform/fractal-tasks-core/README.md

 pip install "fractal-tasks-core[fractal-tasks]"
 ```

-This installs the heavier dependencies for Cellpose & napari workflows.
+This installs the heavier dependencies like torch for Cellpose & napari for napari workflows.

 If you collect this package on Fractal server to run the task, make sure to add the fractal-tasks extra in the corresponding field for extras.